ladydragonforever/KidsCart/README.md

 ## Functionalities and Highlights

+### Interactive interface for

+### Advanced search function

+### Scalable and flexible database achitecture
+![alt text](https://github.com/ladydragonforever/KidsCart/blob/master/Kidscart%20architecture%20backend.png)

 ## Technologies used

 The KidsCart app is built with the MERN stack (MongoDB, Express, React, and Node.js).
-It features a back-end HTTP API used for retrieving user records in conjunction with client side rendering with React.
+It features a back-end HTTP API used for retrieving user records in conjunction with client side rendering with React/Redux.
+Node.js and Express are used for backend routing.
 Considering the low-latency and scalabitily, we chose MongoDB as database and Mongoose to manage schemas and queries.

-Here is an overview of our database achitecture:

-![alt text](https://github.com/ladydragonforever/KidsCart/blob/master/Kidscart%20architecture%20backend.png)

 - Backend
-  * Database: MongoDB
+  * express (the main framework)
-  * Routing, Controllers, and Models:
+  * mongoose (to connect and interact with MongoDB)
-  * Auth: BCrypt
+  * passport (for authentication)
+  * passport-jwt (for JSON web tokens)
+  * jsonwebtoken (to generate the tokens)
+  * body-parser (to parse data from requests)
+  * bcryptjs (for securing the password with hashing and salting)
+  * validator (for database validations)
+  * nodemon for watching the changes and updating instantly

 - Frontend
-React with Redux for state management jQuery(only for AJAX requests) jBuilder for backend requests
+  * React with Redux for state management
+  * Axios for sending HTTP requests
-Styling and animations done with SCSS/CSS
+  * Styling and animations done with SCSS/CSS